florianrusch/vue3-quagga2/CONTRIBUTING.md

 ### 2.3 Usage of mkcert

-As some browser only allow the camera access on websites which were transfererd via http**s** we need for development purposes also http**s**.
-To make it very simply for the developer we are using [mkcert](https://github.com/FiloSottile/mkcert) which was made to use one local Certificate Authority (CA) for all local development projects.
+As some browsers only allow camera access on websites that were transferred via HTTP**S** we need for development purposes also HTTP**S**.
+To make it simple for the developer, we are using [mkcert](https://github.com/FiloSottile/mkcert) which was made to use one local Certificate Authority (CA) for all local development projects.

-As we are using vite for hosting our local development server we are also using the [vite-plugin-mkcert](https://github.com/liuweiGL/vite-plugin-mkcert) to configure and setup mkcert.
+As we are using vite for hosting our local development server, we are also using the [vite-plugin-mkcert](https://github.com/liuweiGL/vite-plugin-mkcert) to configure and set up mkcert.

-As the project is mostly focusing on mobile application we would also need to allow/accept the local self-signed certificates on our mobile devices.
-The vite-plugin we are using provides a good guide how to do this: <https://github.com/liuweiGL/vite-plugin-mkcert#mobile-devices>
+As the project is mostly focusing on mobile applications, we would also need to allow/accept the local self-signed certificates on our mobile devices.
+The vite-plugin we are using provides a good guide on how to do this: <https://github.com/liuweiGL/vite-plugin-mkcert#mobile-devices>

 ### 2.4 Sandbox environment